 What causes forehead pimples?

-The frustrating answer is: a lot of things.
+The frustrating answer is a lot of things.
 Blemishes can appear on the forehead due to several different reasons.
-Like most acne types, excess oil production, dead skin cells, dirt, bacteria such as P. acnes, and fungi contribute to the formation of forehead pimples by clogging up pores of sebaceous glands.
+Like most acne types, excess oil production, dead skin cells, dirt, bacteria such as P. acnes, and fungi contribute to the formation of forehead pimples by clogging up the pores of sebaceous glands.

 Though it can be a bit intimidating, one of the first steps to treating acne pimples is to figure out why they're developing in the first place.
 Here are some things that may be contributing to your breakouts.